groupmm/libf0/docs/source/index.rst

 If you use this toolbox, please cite:

-.. [#] Sebastian Rosenzweig, Simon Schwär, Meinard Müller. libf0: A Python Library for Fundamental Frequency Estimation.
-Submitted to the Late-Breaking Demo Session, International Society for Music Information Retrieval (ISMIR) 2022 Conference
+.. [#] Sebastian Rosenzweig, Simon Schwär, and Meinard Müller. libf0: A Python Library for Fundamental Frequency Estimation.
+In Late Breaking Demos of the International Society for Music Information Retrieval Conference (ISMIR), Bengaluru, India, 2022.

 To reference the original algorithms implemented in this toolbox, please cite: